StuffAnThings/qbit_manage/README.md

 * Apply category based on `save_path` to uncategorized torrents in category's `save_path`
 * Change categories based on current category (`cat_change`)
 * Remove unregistered torrents (delete data & torrent if it is not being cross-seeded, otherwise it will just remove the torrent)
-* Automatically add [cross-seed](https://github.com/mmgoodnow/cross-seed) torrents in paused state. **\*Note: cross-seed now allows for torrent injections directly to qBit, making this feature obsolete.\***
+* Automatically add [cross-seed](https://github.com/mmgoodnow/cross-seed) torrents in paused state. **\*Note: cross-seed now allows for torrent injections directly to qBit, making this feature rarely needed/used.\***
 * Recheck paused torrents sorted by lowest size and resume if completed
 * Remove orphaned files from your root directory that are not referenced by qBittorrent
-* Tag any torrents that have no hard links outisde the root folder
+* Tag any torrents that have no hard links outisde the root folder (for multi-file torrents the largest file is useD)
-* Apply share limits based on groups filtered by tags/categories and allows optional cleanup to delete these torrents and contents based on maximum ratio and/or time seeded
+* Apply share limits based on groups filtered by tags/categories and allows optional cleanup to delete these torrents and contents based on maximum ratio and/or time seeded.
+Additionally allows for a minimum seed time to ensure tracker rules are respected and minimum number of seeders to keep torrents alive.
 * RecycleBin function to move files into a RecycleBin folder instead of deleting the data directly when deleting a torrent
 * Built-in scheduler to run the script every x minutes.
 (Can use `--run` command to run without the scheduler)
 * Webhook notifications with [Notifiarr](https://notifiarr.com/) and [Apprise API](https://github.com/caronc/apprise-api) integration